conradakunga/Blog/_posts/2025-02-15-frozen-collections.md

 Suppose we did not want the list of spies to be **modifiable**.

-We can achieve it by calling the [AsReadOnly](https://learn.microsoft.com/en-us/dotnet/api/system.array.asreadonly?view=net-9.0) method of the array, which returns a generic read-only collection.
-The method `AsReadOnly` is available for most  of the collections you would typically use.
+We can achieve it by calling the [AsReadOnly](https://learn.microsoft.com/en-us/dotnet/api/system.array.asreadonly?view=net-9.0) method of the array, which returns a **generic read-only collection**.
+The method `AsReadOnly` is available for most collections you typically use.

 The code is as follows: